 So you’ve signed up for Thirsty Swagman’s Nordic Rock tour (lucky you!), and you’re ready to get your drink on up north.
-You’ve studied up on partying in Reykjavik and have a pretty good grasp on the beer scene in Hamburg, Germany.
+You’ve studied up on partying in Reykjavik, Reykjavik’s best bars and have a pretty good grasp on the beer scene in Hamburg, Germany.
 But how do you make sure you don’t stick out like a sore thumb while you’re drinking in Denmark?

 Never fear: we’re here to make sure you could pass for Jaime Lannister (yes, actor Nikolaj Coster-Waldau is Danish!) while you’re sipping on your Carlsberg in Copenhagen.
 Here are six things you probably didn’t know about drinking in Denmark.

 There’s no age requirement for drinking alcohol in Denmark.

 Yes, it’s true that Denmark doesn’t have a legal drinking age requirement.
 But before you get too excited, know that the Danes do have laws in place to prevent minors from buying alcohol.

 For example, if you want to buy some Tuborg beer in a store, you’ll have to be at least 16 years old; in fact, that rule applies to buying alcohol between 1.2% to 16.5% ABV in stores.
 Want to buy akvavit, with its ABV of 37.5%?
 You’ll be out of luck until you’re 18, when you can purchase alcohol that’s above 16.5% in stores.
 Plus, to be served alcoholic drinks in restaurants, bars, and clubs, you’ll have to be 18 years old.